Full-Time Program

 • have attended at least one of the study night groups for the application process

 If you don't get in the first time, you can apply two more times for a maximum of three times, and they do not have to be consecutive application rounds.
+Applicants that passed their final round of the incomplete Fall 2023 application process will be invited to continue participating in the July 2024 cohort's application process.
 If you have any special circumstances that make you question your eligibility for Techtonica’s program, please feel free to contact us and we will be happy to discuss with you.
 If you are interested in Techtonica but cannot participate in the next cohort, please fill out our interest form and we will alert you when applications open.

 You are probably not a good fit if you: